What is Growth Hormone?

 - Over 40 years of age

-Lastly we can test for Growth Hormone and compare it to age related ranges, rather than absolute ranges.
-This provides us with a guideline for your correct level of Growth Hormone.
+Doctors who work in the field of functional medicine can test for Growth Hormone levels and compare it to age related ranges, rather than absolute ranges.
+This provides a guideline for correct level of Growth Hormone to keep within the human physiological normal levels and thus reduce any chances of side effects.

 What if I am deficient?